-Greece: ADMIE will connect island-based RES projects in the next decade21.
-April 2020. / SEE Energy News
+Greece: ADMIE will connect island-based RES projects in the next decade, SEE Energy News

 Greek electricity transmission system operator ADMIE will connect new island-based RES projects with a total capacity of 2.6 GW to the national grid in the next decade, According to its 10-year electricity network development plan.